Nasal Polyps (Allergic, Non-Allergic, Antrochoanal, Tumor)

 Extensive nasal polyps denoted by the black arrows.
 The white arrow is pointing at the middle turbinate and the red arrow at the septum (both normal).
 This image was taken from knol.com.

 Although experts may bicker over classification and definition, the simplest way of approaching nasal polyps is by dividing them into 4 categories.
 It is important to divide the nasal polyps in this manner as the treatment is somewhat different in each case.
-But, keep in mind that the initial approach may be very similar:.
+But, keep in mind that the initial approach may be very similar:

 - Allergic Nasal Polyps: This type is by far the most common and is exemplified by the picture above.
 Allergies is the main trigger for these nasal polyps to grow.
 Sampter's triad consisting of aspirin sensivity, asthma, and nasal polyps is a particularly nasty sub-class of this type.
 Churg Strauss Syndrome is another more severe cause of nasal polyps and often requires immunological treatment.

 - Non-allergic Nasal Polyps: These polyps are like allergic nasal polyps EXCEPT, allergy testing comes back negative.
 On exam, they are indistinguishable from allergic nasal polyps.

 - Antrochoanal Nasal Polyp: Cause is not exactly known, but generally is a SINGLE large nasal polyp emanating out of one sinus cavity which is different from the other types which are found in numerous sinus cavities and occur in bunches.

 - Tumor/Cancer: These fortunately are quite rare and can only be determined by pathology after surgical removal.
 The most common aggressive tumor is inverting papilloma.
 Unfortunately, these often cannot be distinguished from the other types of nasal polyps above.
 However, if bone erosion is seen on CT scan, there is increased risk for such nefarious growths.